xiaomizin/Optimizer/README.md

 Absolutely, yes

 - *Do I need to leave the file open in the background?*
-No need, just activate the functions you want and restart the device
+No need, just activate the functions you want and restart the device.
 ## Authors

 - [@Gabriel Oliveira](https://github.com/xiaomizin)